Please Note: All Wells Fargo Grant projects have been selected! Thank you for your interest - keep changing the world!

-Step 1 – Apply for a Wells Fargo Community Service Grant of $100 to $500.
+Step 1 – (Grant application closed - all projects have been selected).
+Apply for a Wells Fargo Community Service Grant of $100 to $500.
 Preference will be given to project applications submitted by March 15, 2017.
 If your project is submitted by this date, you’ll hear about your application status by March 22, 2017.

 Step 2 – Once the project gets a greenlight, get going!
 Don’t forget to take photos for documentation!
 Projects must be completed by June 30, 2017.

 It’s as simple as 1-2-3!
 How is your troop going to make a difference this spring?

 - Wells Fargo Community Service Grants are available for projects ranging from $100-$500 each.

 - There is a rolling application process, with preference given to those submitted by March 15, 2017.
 After that date, applications will be accepted and approved within 5 business days if there is still funding available and the project meets the requirements.

 - Troops are encouraged to propose applications that would involve Wells Fargo employees in the community service project.
 The application should include how they propose to engage employees.
 Girl Scouts of Greater Iowa (GSGI) will coordinate with Wells Fargo directly.